rarible/protocol/docs/union-sdk/order.md

 ## Update listed token price

-To update listed token price you need sell order id.
+To update listed token price you need a sell order id.

 Due to security circumstances you can't update token price to higher than the one created in original sell order.
 If you want to boost the price up, you need to cancel sell order and create a new one.